antoineco/aco-tomcat/README.md

 ####Define: `tomcat::instance`

-Create a tomcat instance
+Create a Tomcat instance

 **Parameters within `tomcat::instance`:**

 #####`root_path`
-Absolute path to the root of all tomcat instances.
+Absolute path to the root of all Tomcat instances.
 Defaults to `/var/lib/tomcats`.
 *Note:* instances will be installed in `${root_path}/${title}` and $CATALINA_BASE will be set to that folder

 #####`default_servlet`